Web design principles - The four pillars of web design

 See this example:

 Got the difference?
-Even both websites have the same content just alignment of different elements makes big difference.
+Even if both websites have the same content just alignment of different elements makes big difference.

 Whitespace refers to space around elements.